U.S. advisers back experimental obesity pill

 | SILVER SPRING, Maryland

-SILVER SPRING, Maryland Experimental obesity drug Qnexa won the backing of U.S. health advisors on Wednesday, raising hopes for approval of the first prescription weight-loss pill in 13 years.
+SILVER SPRING, Maryland An experimental obesity drug from Vivus Inc won the backing of a U.S. advisory panel on Wednesday, raising hopes regulators would approve a weight-loss pill for the first time in 13 years.

-Vivus Inc's Qnexa was one of three promising obesity drugs rejected by the U.S. Food and Drug Administration in the past two years over safety concerns.

-It is the first to come back up for review after more extensive clinical trials, as public health officials urge the FDA to consider a medical treatment for a condition that affects nearly one-third of Americans.

 The FDA usually follows panel recommendations, although it is not required to.
 It will make a final decision by April 17.